Moustache Lockdown Streaming Survival Guide Part 7 | Loudermilk

 Sam Loudermilk is a man who has hit rock bottom, it cost him his marriage and his career.
 But with the help of his very put-upon best friend and sponsor, Ben - played by the loveable Will Sasso - he's on the road to recovery.
 That said, Loudermilk does have a very special skill, a skill that many will undoubtedly wish they have; he can challenge anything he finds annoying or offensive and not give a fuck who gets hurt or annoyed in the process.
 Ron Livingston is perfect in this role, he is able to make the character funny, relatable, and most importantly likeable, even when he's exploding into a rage filled rant.
 However, Loudermilk's mouth does have a tendency to get him into trouble, more often than it gets him out of it actually, and usually in hilarious fashion.
 Between Livingston's performance and some great writing, it's something that throughout the first two seasons never gets old, if anything you'll start to look forward to it, especially those cold openings in which some poor random sap gets both barrels.

 But there's more to the show than just seeing Loudermilk go nuclear, it's about his journey through recovery and his fucked up way of trying to help people with theirs.
-Like with Claire - played brilliantly by Anja Savcic - a young addict who Loudermilk is volun-told to help out, or the support group full of quirky misfits he's trying to keep on the straight and narrow.
+Like with Claire - played brilliantly by Anja Savcic - a young addict who Loudermilk is volun-told to help out, or the support group full of quirky misfits he's trying to keep on the straight and narrow will lose their meeting place.
 Claire is an irritating pain in his arse who keeps dropping him in the shit - seriously, she makes teenagers look manageable - and certain members of the group are always getting themselves into trouble.
 But it's through these relationships we're able to see the benefits of helping others, and how it helps Loudermilk himself to grow... even if his methods are a little unorthodox.
 Something we should all be able to relate to in these troubled times.

 With a show like this the trick is to find the right balance between drama and comedy, and I can quite happily say that Peter Farrelly and Bobby Mort nailed it.
 Loudermilk is as engaging as it is funny, between the colourful characters and the very genuine storylines it's a comedic yet grounded look at addiction and sobriety.